Athaodam/essays/README.md

 **Sarin Sak (he/him/his)**
 Sarin Sak is the former Project Manager of the Agri-Tech Centre.
-He has over 20 years of experience in community development and is a farmer himself, where he focuses on vegetable gardening, cultivating mushrooms
+He has over 20 years of experience in community development and is a farmer himself, where he focuses on vegetable gardening, cultivating mushrooms, and raising pigs.
-He provided invaluable insights as a research assistant and field translator.
-He
+Sarin provided invaluable insights as a research assistant and field translator.

 **Sreypich Chhun (she/her/hers)**

 Mr.
 Sreypich Chhun is a master's student at the Royal University of Agriculture (Cambodia) majoring in Agricultural Extension.
 Also, she is a graduate research assistant supported by scholarship from the Center of Excellence on Sustainable Agricultural Intensification of Nutrition (CE SAIN).
 Under CE SAIN's project "S-3 Cambodia: Scaling Suitable Sustainable Technologies" framework she has conducted research for her thesis entitled "Assessment on Secondhand School Students' Knowledge and Perception Through the Training in Nutrition-based Wild Food plants Garden."
-Sreypich contributed to Plant Planet Plate as a research assistant and field translator, where she supported the interview process and forage and feast field trip.
+Sreypich contributed to Plant Planet Plate as a research assistant and field translator.

 # Our Community